 What to eat in Turkey

-Traditional Turkish Delights are colourful and delicious, with either walnuts, pistachios, hazelnuts or chopped dates etc. These come in a range of colors and flavors, such as lemon, rosewater, mastic, and orange.
+Traditional Turkish Delights are colorful and delicious, with either walnuts, pistachios, hazelnuts or chopped dates, etc. These come in a range of colors and flavors, such as lemon, rosewater, mastic, and orange.
 They are delicately finished off with a dusting of icing sugar.

 This well-known dessert takes a high level of craftsmanship.
 Phyllo dough is rolled and a choice of nuts are layered on top (walnuts, pistachios, or hazelnuts).
 These layers are repeated, dressed in butter, and baked in syrup.
 The result is a rich, sweet syrupy treat.
 They’re amazing with ice cream!